By Matthew Bradbard

-In this month's Manager's Corner Update, we are having ITB Capital Management, answer our "25 Questions Every Investor Should Ask".
+In this month’s Manager’s Corner Update, we have Zoi Capital, answer our “25 Questions Every Investor Should Ask”.
 Plus get the latest rankings from Barclay Hedge and sign up to receive our Managed Futures Kit.

 25 Questions Every Investor Should Ask